mordori/Hive-Helsinki/ft_printf/README.md

 ### 🚨 Usage

-- Create the `libftprintf.a` library in your terminal with command:
+- Create the `libftprintf.a` library in your terminal with the command:
 ``` Makefile
 make all
 ```
-- To compile and run the tests, use the following commands:
+- To compile and run the tests, use the following command:
 ``` Makefile
 make test
 ```